 In this case, to ensure that the correct version is installed, please execute the following commands:

-root@linux# pip uninstall docker-py docker root@linux# pip install docker
+root@linux# pip3 uninstall docker-py docker root@linux# pip3 install docker

-If you now perform service discovery in WATO and activate the changes, you should find some new services that affect the Docker node itself (here from Version VERSION[1.6.0]):
+If you now perform the service discovery in Checkmk and activate the changes, you should find some new services that affect the Docker node itself:

-In the Enterprise Editions you can easily configure all parameters with the Agent Bakery.
+In the commercial editions you can easily configure all parameters with the Agent Bakery.